subnetter/subnet-docs/versioned_docs/version-0.1.0/features/data/design.md

 ## Distributed Data Store
 Subnet includes a fully decentralized data store which is design to store public identity bundles, a ledger with users and providers coin balances and service terms.
 This data store is implemented in the `SUB Blockchain`.
 Bundles always have an expiration date, and the amount of data stored on the network is small even when it will have a large number of users, as bundles are small blobs of identity data and new bundles replace old ones.

  Providers runs an Subnet Blockchain nodes and provides the `Subnet Blockchain Service public API`.
 Sybil attacks are mitigated due to a transaction fee associated with adding or updating data.
-Service providers pay transactions fee for new clients to make the onboarding experience smoother.
+Service providers pay transactions fee for new clients to make the on-boarding experience smoother.

 ## User Keys Backup
 Users are responsible to backup their private identity keys.
 When user's identity keys are lost, he will lose access to his identity and will need to create a new identity, and establish a new service with a service provider.